-Every crew should always make a Risk Assessment taking account of the current weather (temps, wind, rain) and river conditions and any likely changes in the foreseeable future, of the competence of their actual crew and of the size/stability of the boat to decide whether or not to proceed with their intended outing.
-A simplified risk assessment is provided HERE for your use.
+Every crew should always make a dynamic Risk Assessment taking account of the current weather (temps, wind, rain) and river conditions and any likely changes in the foreseeable future, of the competence of their actual crew and of the size/stability of the boat to decide whether or not to proceed with their intended outing.
+If in doubt don’t go out.

 Floating debris (that is of a quantity and size likely to cause boat damage or influence a capsize) on a rising river indicates that the situation is worsening and River Condition D restrictions “No Rowing” apply.

 - Under guidance (safety / coaching launch in attendance) or if J17/18 yr with Parental permission and parents in attendant supervisory role.

 - In the interests of safety only competent juniors shall go downstream more than 20 metres beyond the Club Steps

 - Restricted river usage:-When the water is below the bottom yellow step boats must not go upstream further than the telephone wires at the top of the regatta straight –for more info refer to the RRC Low Water Rules

 - Restricted river usage to apply each year for the period 1 November to 1 Mar.
 When there is no coaching launch positioned between the Wall and Backney Bridge, no junior cox shall go upstream further than the telephone wires at the top of the regatta straight.
 No junior cox shall remain upstream of the overhead power lines at the top of the regatta straight when there is no coaching launch positioned between the Wall and Backney Bridge.

 - Only if River is not rising and has little or no debris